 About Marc Foster

-Marc is currently revising his novel "Debt Reduction in 20 Minutes."
+Marc is currently revising his novel "Border States."
 His short fiction has appeared in Hunger Mountain, Santa Clara Review, and South Carolina Review.
-As a founding board member of Grub Street, he helped the organization develop over eight years to become the premier non-profit writing center in New England and a nationally recognized model.
-During that time, Marc co-founded the Memoir Project, a joint venture between Grub Street and The City of Boston that teaches seniors how to write.
-He currently serves on the board of 826 Boston, the New England chapter of Dave Eggers’ youth-focused non-profit.
+As a founding board member of Grub Street, he helped the organization develop over ten years, and subsequently served on the board of 826 Boston for more than a decade.

 Belle Brett’s gripping, sensuous debut novel Gina and the Floating World follows twenty-something American expatriate Dorothy Falwell’s unplanned reinvention from bank intern to bar hostess in 1980’s Tokyo.
 A graduate of Grub Street’s Novel Incubator program, Brett drew on personal experience…